hellofanny/hellofanny/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=hellofanny&color=yellow) -->

-👩🏻‍💻 ‌‌ I'm currently working as a Front End Developer at @guavasoftware.
+👩🏻‍💻 ‌‌ I'm currently working as a Software Engineer at @vtex.

 ✨‌‌ You can also find me on [Instagram](https://www.instagram.com/abitfanny) and [Codepen](https://codepen.io/hellofanny).